Nonlinear cascaded quantum network with giant emitters

-\textit{Conclusion}---We show how to realize unidirectional transport of strongly correlated photons in a nonlinear waveguide interacting with giant-emitter pairs.
-Compared to the single-photon case, the interference channels are more complicated, and the propagating phase related to the center of mass of the correlated photons plays an important role in interference between those channels.
-Another key ingredient, the local coupling phases of GEPs, does not only lead to asymmetric interference relations for oppositely propagating modes, but also provides the necessary degree of freedom for tuning the chiral directions.
-Our setup can potentially be implemented as a building block for a chiral quantum network with ``correlated flying qubits'', which underpins unique applications beyond linear chiral setups.
+We show how to realize unidirectional transport of strongly correlated photons in a nonlinear waveguide interacting with GEs.
+Compared to the single-photon case, the interference channels are more complicated.
+The propagating phase related to the center of mass correlated photons plays an crucial role in interference between those channels.
+Another key ingredient, the local coupling phases of GEs, does not only lead to asymmetric interference relations for oppositely propagating modes, but also provides the necessary degree of freedom for tuning the emission directions.
+Our setup can be a building block for generalized cascaded quantum networks with ``correlated flying qubits'', enabling numerous applications which are not accounted for in a linear cascaded interface.

-Our proposal is feasible in circuit-QED systems~\cite{Gu2017, Krantz2019, Blais2021}, where giant emitters have been implemented in experiments~\cite{Kannan2020, Vadiraj2021, Chaitali2023}.
-An array of coupled transmon qubits~\cite{Koch2007}, extensively studied in Refs.~\cite{Ye2019, Carusotto2020, Olli2022, Xiang2023}, can be configured as the nonlinear waveguide.
-Time-dependent interactions between superconducting giant atoms and the waveguide can be realized with the methods in Ref.~\cite{Chaitali2023}.
-Our work demonstrates a striking example of how correlated emission is significantly modified by the interplay of giant atoms and the nonlinearity of a bath, which might inspire future studies with correlated photons beyond pairs, e.g., ``trions''~\cite{Liu2019}.
-We believe it offers interesting new perspectives for harnessing many-body states and provides a powerful toolbox for large-scale quantum information processing.
+Our work demonstrates an example of how correlated emission is significantly modified by the interplay of giant atoms and the bath nonlinearity.
+We believe it offers perspectives for harnessing many-body states, and thus provides a powerful toolbox for quantum-enhanced metrology, quantum information processing, and simulations~\cite{Nagata2007,YUAN20101, Giovannetti2011, Monticone2014, Paulisch2019}.